cbpowell/CPPickerView/README.md

 ```

 ## Todo
-- Use UIImage's  `stretchableImageWithLeftCapWidth:` method instead of 3 UIImageViews for the glass
 - Allow left/right item from center to "peek" into view, to indicate there are other options

 ## About